 First and foremost, carefully test all of your data sync processes in your non-production environment before attempting to synchronize your production environment.
 This also applies to any integration with a data sync component, such as our ServiceNow integration.
 As mentioned, we cannot offer a rollback of changes you make to your data.

 Second, make sure you always retain a backup of your EPIC or user upload file.
 If you follow the best practices outlined here when creating these files, they can serve as a helpful aid in recovery if anything does go wrong.

-Finally, consult with your xMatters Client Success Manager!
-They can put you in touch with the xMatters Consulting team for expert advice and guidance when designing your integrations and data sync processes to help avoid any synchronization errors or issues.
+Finally, consult with xMatters Client Assistance.
+They can provide you with expert advice and guidance when designing your integrations and data sync processes to help avoid any synchronization errors or issues.